sapnab821/meet/README.md

 adequate test coverage.
 All of these skills, together with data visualization, will distinguish you from other web developers.

+The Meet app will use AWS Lambda, which is serverless (Faas), for authorization.
+For the API the consumer key, the consumer secret and an access token are needed for authorization.
+The User will use the key and secret, which is essentially a username and password to grant access for the serverless function hosted on AWS Lambda to provide the access token.
+When the user grants access to Google calendar, the serverless function displays the events.
+The authorization sends back an access token which is used when the user is logged into the app.

 Scenario 2
 As a user,